 The result of an execution of the algorithm is a non-dominated solution p.
-The Paretooptimality of p is an immediate consequence of the assumption that $q_1$ and $q_2$ are separated by the non-dominated surface $FP(U, \Theta)$ .
+The Paretooptimality of p is an immediate consequence of the assumption that $q_1$ and $q_2$ are separated by the non-dominated surface $FP(U, \Theta)$ while F(U) is convex (for nonconvex cases, it might be simpler to maximize an order-approximating achievement functions, see next paper, than to search for non-dominated points on a curve).
 The uniqueness is assured if g is a linearly ordered subset of Q which will be assumed further on.
 The maximal safety of p will be discussed in the following section.